Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/migrate-contracts.rst

 Reference material for migrating types and tests
 ================================================

-The examples above show how to migrate most contracts, but for advanced contracts there may be more types to migrate.
+The examples above show how to migrate most contracts, but for advanced contracts, there may be more types to migrate.
-This list below show how to achieve that.
+The list below shows how to achieve that.
 It also includes types already described above:

 - ``&impl HasInitContext`` becomes ``&InitContext``